This veteran of stage, film, television, concerts, commercials, voice-overs, and

 David's film and television credits include, among MANY others, LAW & ORDER, LAW & ORDER: SVU, ALL MY CHILDREN, ONE LIFE TO LIVE, HOPE AND FAITH, the recurring role of 'Dr. Arthur Kirby' on GUIDING LIGHT, Sony Pictures' AMERICA, and 'Maurice Owens' on NBC's CHICAGO PD.
 Voice-overs include numerous audio books, PBS's AMERICAN MASTERS series, Spokesvoice for Blue Cross Blue Shield healthcare, and the Ubisoft video game WATCH DOGS.

-He is the co-founder and Artistic Director of New York's Ritual Theatre Company, and also serves as co-founder and Managing Partner of The Ritual Group.
+He is the co-founder and Artistic Director of New York's Ritual Theatre Company, co-founder and Managing Partner of The Ritual Group, and is a proud member of Actors Equity Association's Paul Robeson Citation Award Committee.